-Tor Inge has a background in architecture and experience as a project manager for complex buildings and plans.
+Tor Inge is DOGA's Managing Director.
+He has a background in architecture and experience as a project manager for complex buildings and plans.
 He founded CONDITIONS and is the former head of the National Association of Norwegian Architects (NAL).
 Tor Inge has held lectures both in Norway and abroad and has been involved in education, curating and moderating.
 He also contributed to the biennial in Venice several times and is responsible for DOGAs international work.

 Torgeir is responsible for DOGA's events.
 He works closely with clients to ensure good flow and follow-up both before, during and after events at the house.
 Torgeir started working DOGA while studying design at AHO, and knows the building in and out.
 He is happy to answer any question if you are planning an event and need a great place to hold it.